 Feeling anxious is sometimes perfectly normal.
 But some people have constant uncontrollable feelings of anxiety, which are so strong they affect their daily life.

 Doctors call this generalised anxiety disorder (GAD).
 It affects around 1 in 20 people in the UK.
 As well as feeling worried and irritable, people with GAD often feel tired.

 Read more about anxiety .

 Find your local anxiety support services.

-If you are concerned about Feeling tired: 10 medical reasons you should always contact emergency services by calling 911, call the Redcross Hotline on 143 or visit a Health Centre, nurse or doctor.
-The Filipino Department of Health has an online list hospital and health centre addresses.
+If you are concerned about Feeling tired: 10 medical reasons you should always contact emergency services or visit a Health Centre, Hospital, nurse or doctor.
+The Kenya Master Health Facility list is an online list of hospital and health centre addresses and contact details.